 There is a lot of free BIN lookup and BIN checker websites available on the internet.

 They offer an easy way to find out the issuing entity for a specific BIN, especially if you need to check only one or two BIN codes.
-The truth is that most bin list lookup sites do not update their list of bincodes regularly.
+The truth is that most bin list lookup sites do not update their list of bincodes regularly and do not support 8-digit BINs.

 eCommThatWorks.com does not offer a BIN check page or API service, but GitHub BIN list 2021 database is certainly worth considering.